Occupational therapy: The Kent Centre for Pain Medicine and Neuromodulation

 An occupational therapist will:

-• provide advice on how to incorporate exercise and relaxation in to your daily life.
+• Provide advice on how to incorporate exercise and relaxation into your daily life.

 3. Relax and sleep